SOBotics/SOBotics.github.io/_posts/2018-07-01-connecting-to-higgs.md

 # Higgs

 Higgs is a generic dashboard for viewing and providing feedback to bots found in SOBotics.
-It originated along side [Boson](https://github.com/SOBotics/Boson) - a framework for creating SOBotics bots.
+It originated alongside [Boson](https://github.com/SOBotics/Boson) - a framework for creating SOBotics bots.
 This blog post will run you through how to setup your own bot, and integrate it with Higgs.

 ## Setting up a dashboard